Modernize your desktop apps

 For more information, see Modernize your desktop app using the Visual layer.

-Additional features available to packaged apps
+Additional features available to apps with package identity

 UWP controls optimized for desktop apps